Endangered bee threatens to delay major road project

 “Minnesotans need to realize that all human activities impact the environment, whether through manufacturing, mining, or even tourism,” said Isaac Orr, Policy Fellow for Energy and the Environment at American Experiment.
 “We can’t have a real discussion on energy policy until we first recognize that each energy source has a cost, from construction to decommissioning.”

-Even more ironically, only 6% of Democrats believe nuclear energy is good for the environment and 55% oppose the construction of nuclear power plants in Minnesota.
+Even more ironically, only six percent of Democrats believe nuclear energy is good for the environment and 55 percent oppose the construction of nuclear power plants in Minnesota.

 “Democrats rate the environment as the top issue facing the state while simultaneously opposing the cleanest sources of energy — it makes no sense,” added Orr.

-Governor Walz’s plan to require 100% of Minnesota’s energy to come from carbon-free sources such as wind and solar received initial support from almost 60% of respondents.
+Walz’ plan to require 100 percent of Minnesota’s energy to come from carbon-free sources such as wind and solar received initial support from almost 60 percent of respondents.
 But that support falls fast when respondents saw some of the true costs of Walz’s plan.

-First, Minnesotans (including Walz) have no idea about the amount of metal needed to accomplish his goal of 100% renewables, and more importantly where that metal will ultimately come from.
-Fully 79% of respondents said they would be less likely to support the plan when they realized most of the metal would come from third world mining operations employing child labor.
+First, Minnesotans (including Walz) have no idea about the amount of metal needed to accomplish his goal of 100 percent renewables, and more importantly where that metal will ultimately come from.
+Fully 79 percent of respondents said they would be less likely to support the plan when they realized most of the metal would come from third world mining operations employing child labor.

-According to Orr, “decarbonizing” Minnesota would require 4% of the global annual production of copper, 18% of global nickel production, and 164% of global annual cobalt production.
+According to Orr, “decarbonizing” Minnesota would require four percent of the global annual production of copper, 18 percent of global nickel production, and 164 percent of global annual cobalt production.

 “We hear a lot about following the science — when it comes to the environment, that means asking the tough questions about the real costs of each source of energy,” added John Hinderaker, President of Center of the American Experiment.
 “These Green New Deal proposals literally fall under their own weight when you properly consider the amount of metal needed to accomplish their goals.”